 Most Americans who are concerned about Russia and the influence of its propaganda on U.S. politics have never heard of him.
 Despite his once considerable fame and his key role as a pioneer Voice of America news writer, today’s VOA is silent about him.
 He was a best-selling American author, a contributor to a number of popular Hollywood movies, including Spartacus, which was based on his novel, and a reporter for The Daily Worker, the main newspaper of the Communist Party USA.

 The approaching 15th anniversary (March 12) of the death of a prolific writer (Near the end of his life, he had claimed to have written 75 books.) and VOA’s most famous Communist is likely to be completely ignored despite his great impact on the journalism of its early news programs.
-As a successful author of the best-selling historical novel Citizen Tom Paine, which received a front-page place in The New York Times Book Review, in 1942 he was put in charge of writing a 15-minute daily newscast for the premier four-hour Voice of America radio broadcast to Europe, referred to as “American BBC” because it was rebroadcast by medium wave on transmitters leased from the BBC and was translated into multiple languages except Russian.
+As a successful author of the best-selling historical novel Citizen Tom Paine, which received a front-page place in The New York Times Book Review, in 1943 he was put in charge of writing a 15-minute daily newscast for the premier four-hour Voice of America radio broadcast to Europe, referred to as “American BBC” because it was rebroadcast by medium wave on transmitters leased from the BBC and was translated into multiple languages except Russian.
 Howard Fast was employed by the Office of War Information since December 1942.
 Documents in his U.S. government OWI personnel file show that he was officially transferred from the Publications unit to Radio unit on May 1, 1943, but another document also indicates that he was already on loan to the Radio unit in March 1943.
 The exact date when he started working on writing VOA English news could not be determined from his OWI personnel records.
 He seems to indicate in his book Being Red that the transfer happened not too long after he was hired by OWI in December 1942.